 Rosh Ha-shana is both a universal day and a day for the individual.
 It is the day that commemorates the creation of the world, and thus a day for judgment of the entire world.
 There is judgment on the global scale, as well as individual judgment.
 However, the special significance of the Jewish people is not inherent in the definition of the day.

-Kippur ought not be conceived as a day of unity for the Jewish people in a
+However, Yom Kippur ought not be conceived as a day of unity for the Jewish people in a geographic vacuum.
+The

 [This sicha was delivered on leil Yom Ha-kippurim 5766 (2005).]